 Bridge Mode in a Nutshell

-Bridge mode is most effective when you’re moving farther away from your router and need extended WiFi coverage.
+It is most effective when you’re moving farther away from your router and need extended WiFi coverage.
 Also, it helps devices connected to the private network communicate with each other without any performance issues.

-No, bridge mode does not turn off Wi-Fi.
+No, does not turn off Wi-Fi.
 Bridge mode is a way to connect two (or more) different networks so that they can communicate with each other.
 When you enable bridge mode, your router will still broadcast a Wi-Fi signal, but it will be using a different network name (SSID).